just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Pseudo-Random-Numbers.rst

     <p>

-    The <b>MOD</b> operator gives the remainder when one number is divided by another.
+    The <span class="hover vocab yui-wk-div" data-id="mod operator">MOD operator</span> gives the remainder when one number is divided by another.
 For example, 3 MOD 2 is 1 because 3 can be divided by 2 once with a remainder of 1.
 In the AP CSP exam, the a MOD b operator is defined as the remainder of a divided by b for positive numbers a and b.
 App Inventor also has a "Modulo of" block.
-In arithmetic expressions, the <span class="hover vocab yui-wk-div" data-id='MOD operator'>MOD operator</span> has the same precedence as the * and / operators which means that MOD, *, and / are evaluated before + and - unless there are parentheses.
+In arithmetic expressions, the <span class="hover vocab yui-wk-div" data-id='mod operator'>MOD operator</span> has the same precedence as the * and / operators which means that MOD, *, and / are evaluated before + and - unless there are parentheses.

     <p>We use <b>modulo</b> 12 arithmetic every day when we read clocks with 12 hours.